 The simplicity of Kenyan long-distance training

-Here is how to understand them roughly.
+Here is how to roughly understand themn.

 Jogging is so close to your walking pace that you are hardly lifting your legs off the ground.
 Easy is when you are actually running but not straining in any way; it is that pace at which you are able to have a conversation but still keep running at it.
 Moderate is a relatively hard run, but that in which you can still reserve some energy for another faster gear.
 Hard is your race pace, or even faster, depending on the distance and type of workout.